wilsonify/ansible-up-and-running/chapter10/README.md

 # Chapter 8

-Install python dependencies listen in the `requirements.txt` file:
+Install python dependencies listed in the `requirements.txt` fil into a Python 3 virtualenv.

 ```
 python3 -mvenv py3